phkhanhtrinh23/question_answering_bartpho_phobert/README.md

 - Data: [UIT-ViQuAD2.0](https://aihub.vn/competitions/35) dataset from VLSP2021.

-- Model: `question_answering_bartpho` is based on [BARTpho](https://github.com/VinAIResearch/BARTpho) model.
+- Model: `question_answering_bartpho_phobert` is based on [BARTpho](https://github.com/VinAIResearch/BARTpho) and [PhoBERT](https://github.com/VinAIResearch/PhoBERT) models.

 According to the orginal [paper](https://arxiv.org/abs/2109.09701), it is stated that *BARTpho-syllable and BARTpho-word are the first public large-scale monolingual sequence-to-sequence models pre-trained for Vietnamese.
 BARTpho uses the "large" architecture and the pre-training scheme of the sequence-to-sequence denoising autoencoder BART, thus it is especially suitable for generative NLP tasks*.
-Especially in this downstream task, based on our experiments, we choose **BARTpho-syllable** in preference to BARTpho-word.
+Especially in this downstream task, based on our experiments, we choose **BARTpho-syllable** in preference to BARTpho-word, and **PhoBERT-large** in preference to PhoBERT-base.

 ## Installation and Run